Banana Pro

 Step 1: Download and verify an image

-Visit the downloads hub and choose an image (Armbian, Debian, Ubuntu, etc.).
-Verify the SHA256 checksum before flashing:
+Visit the downloads hub and choose an image such as Armbian, Debian or Ubuntu.
+Check the SHA256 checksum before flashing:

 # Linux/macOS: